 If you still wonder whether or not you can become an Au Pair in Norway, we will provide you with more information!
 Just have a look whether you can say the following things about yourself and therewith fulfill the requirements:

-I'm interested in staying in Norway, learn Norwegian and immerse myself in Scandinavian culture!
+Being interested in staying in Norway, learning Norwegian and immersing in Scandinavian culture!

 Are all the points above true about you?
 We hope so - don’t wait any longer and join our community!